Convenient student living accommodations

 Q: Can I have my own bedroom or apartment?

-A: Single apartments and bedrooms may be available.
+A: Single apartments and bedrooms are only available through the Accommodations process.
 Contact the Director of Student Life at email@example.com or 906-217-4031 for more details.

 Q: When can I move in for fall semester?